123jimin/kle/README.md

 ;end command
 ```
 `@` (or you may use `0000|00|--`) is used to represent a chart line.
 Since there are six `@`s in the `flick` command, a `@` represent sixth of `$length`.
-As you can see, every variables begin with a dollar sign.
+As you can see, every variable begin with a dollar sign.
 Also, you can specify default values for arguments like `$amount=50`.

 You can include other commands in a command definition like this:
 ```